h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  **learn\_rate**: Specify the learning rate.
 The range is 0.0 to 1.0.

--  **distribution**: Specify the loss function.
-The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.
+-  **distribution**: Specify the distribution (i.e., the loss function).
+The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, or tweedie.

-       -  If the distribution is **multinomial**, the response column must be categorical.
-       -  If the distribution is **poisson**, the response column must be numeric.
-       -  If the distribution is **gamma**, the response column must be numeric.
-       -  If the distribution is **tweedie**, the response column must be numeric.
-       -  If the distribution is **gaussian**, the response column must be numeric.
        -  If the distribution is **multinomial**, the response column must be categorical.
        -  If the distribution is **poisson**, the response column must